 We believe that tackling the challenges of vacant properties requires a united front.
 By fostering collaboration between government agencies and departments and community groups, we ensure that our efforts are coordinated and inclusive.
 We do this through three key efforts:

-- City Project Teams comprised of key City agencies, departments, and partners that focus on specific projects related to the VSI’s goals.
+- City Project Teams, which are comprised of key City agencies, departments, and partners who focus on specific projects related to the VSI’s goals.

-- STLVC Project Groups made up of volunteer residents and experts that focus on addressing specific issues related to vacancy, such as code enforcement, policy, and anti-displacement.
+- STLVC Project Groups that are made up of volunteer residents and experts who focus on addressing specific issues related to vacancy, such as code enforcement, policy, anti-displacement, and more.

 - Quarterly Community Convening events that inform the public of the VSI’s progress and solicit input on the City’s vacancy strategy.